CHKG-FM

-CHKG-FM (96.1 MHz) is a commercial radio station in Vancouver, British Columbia, Canada.
-It airs talk and music programs in multiple languages, with Chinese languages shows after 3 p.m. on weekdays, including Mandarin and Cantonese.
-It is owned by the Fairchild Group.
-The studios are at Aberdeen Centre in Richmond.
+CHKG-FM (96.1 FM) is a radio station in Vancouver, British Columbia, Canada.
+It airs mostly programs in Cantonese and Mandarin Chinese and is owned by the Fairchild Group.
+CHKG's studios are located at Aberdeen Centre in Richmond, while its transmitter is located atop Mount Seymour.

-CHKG-FM is a Class C station.
-It has an effective radiated power (ERP) of 46,000 watts (100,000 watts maximum).
-Its transmitter tower is on Mount Seymour in the District of North Vancouver.
+CHKG began broadcasting on September 6, 1997.
+It was the first multilingual FM station in Western Canada and was a joint venture of Fairchild and Edmonton broadcaster Roger Charest.
+During the day, CHKG-FM aired world music, and after 15:00, it aired Chinese-language hit music.
+This provided a 24-hour Chinese service when paired with Fairchild's CJVB (1470 AM), which broadcast during the day in Chinese.
+On March 2, 2026, Fairchild closed CJVB and moved most of its programs to CHKG-FM, resulting in 90 per cent of the station's broadcasting being in either Cantonese or Mandarin.
+Programs catering to other international communities in more than 15 languages make up the remainder of CHKG-FM's output.

 History

 In 1995, the Fairchild Group, which already owned Vancouver multicultural station CJVB (1470 AM), and Roger Charest, owner of CKER in Edmonton, made a joint bid to the Canadian Radio-television and Telecommunications Commission (CRTC) to establish FM world music stations in Vancouver and Calgary.
-The application was approved in 1996.
-The CRTC selecting the Fairchild Group over bids from Telemedia for an alternative rock station and Radio One Vancouver Corporation for an "adult/pop and talk" station.
-The CRTC found that the Vancouver radio market could not support another general-market station.
-CHMB (1320 AM) also proposed an ethnic FM station but withdrew its proposal.
+The application was approved in 1996, with the CRTC selecting it over bids from Telemedia for an alternative rock station and Radio One Vancouver Corporation for an "adult/pop talk" station because it found that the Vancouver radio market could not support another general-market station; CHMB (1320 AM) also proposed an ethnic station but withdrew its proposal.